Holidays (2016 film): Easter

-While being tucked into bed at night, a little girl becomes frightened by the coming of the Easter Bunny.
-The mother attempts to calm her and tries her best to explain the holiday mascot's connection to Jesus before managing to tuck her in.
-She also tells her she has to be asleep when the Easter Bunny comes because no child has ever seen him.
-Later, the girl gets up to get a drink of water and discovers a Crucified Jesus/Easter Bunny-like creature leaving chicks and candies in the living room.
+While being tucked into bed on the night before Easter, a little girl becomes frightened at the prospect of the Easter Bunny arriving.
+Her mother attempts to calm her by explaining the holiday mascot's connection to Jesus.
+She also tells her she has to be asleep when the Easter Bunny comes, as no child has ever seen him.

+In the middle of the night, the girl goes to the kitchen to get water and discovers a rabbit-like creature wearing a crown of thorns, leaving chicks and candies in the living room.
 She attempts to sneak back to her room but is caught.
-The Bunny explains that now she has seen him, she must take his place and that she will never see her mother again, but will see wonderful magical things.
-He feeds her an egg that transforms her into another bunny creature.
+The bunny tells her that now that she has seen him, she must assume his role as the Easter Bunny and will never see her mother again.
+He feeds her an egg that transforms her into a rabbit creature like himself.

 The mother is heard calling for her daughter as the back door locks itself.